 The river’s tannin-stained water runs slow and brooding as I launch my canoe.
 I start paddling down-river and the anxiety of everyday life begins to lift.
 It’s like dew burning off a summer morning or maybe I’m sweating my worries away.
 I know by the time I reach the take-out point tonight, I’ll have a brighter outlook on life.

-Lining the river are majestic bald cypress trees with their broad trunks and fortress-like knees along with ——— trees whose gnarled and knotted roots look like something a hobbit might live in.
-The ——- trees have fruit on them that remind me of bread and butter pickles.
+Lining the river are majestic bald cypress trees with their broad trunks and fortress-like knees along with Ogeechee Lime trees whose gnarled and knotted roots misshapen by injuries from flood borne debris look like something a hobbit might live in.
+The Ogeechee Lime, a cousin of the Tupelo tree, have fruit on them that remind me of bread and butter pickles.
 Nothing I know of eats them and in the late fall it will look like a pickle truck lost its load in the river.
 Live oak, water oak, and birch also line the banks.
 It is not unusual to see the earth washed away from tree roots and it appears some of them are standing on their tippy toes, just a matter of time before they topple into the river.

 I hear the plaintive calls of a red shouldered hawk as it glides across the river.
 It is so hot nothing much stirs, but still I hear several species of birds in the forest.
 I recognize the clear “what cheer, whoit, whoit, whoit” of a cardinal and the “pretty day, pretty day, pretty day” of a Carolina wren.
 Standing sentinel on a log that leans into the river is a great blue heron.
 As I come around a bend several white ibis fly up, startling me with a nasal “quah, quah!”.
 Before the day is out I’ll see wood ducks, turkeys, little blue herons, great egrets and a pair of swallowed tailed kites.
 I will also see mourning doves, turkey vultures, blue jays, white-eyed vireos and a pileated woodpecker.